AaltoRSE/LLMGateway/README.md

 ## Architecture

 The Gateway uses two databases Redis and MongoDB.
 Redis is used for fast key retrieval/checks, while Mongo is used for usage permanent storage.
-Each model accessible by the gateway has to be hosted separeately and provide a OpenAI compatible API.
+Each model accessible by the gateway has to be hosted separeately and provide an OpenAI compatible API.
 The models all have to be hosted in a way that they are accessible at the same URL only changing the path (e.g. https://your.llm.server/<model-id1>/v1).
+Simplest is to host them on the same kubernetes cluster.

 ## Logging / Usage